 The next step is to remove the cover plate so you can access the switch itself.
 Waving a non-contact voltage tester inside the junction box is the best way to confirm that electricity is not flowing to the switch.
 The battery-powered tool should beep and light up if it detects current.
 If there’s more than one switch in the box, make sure they also don’t have electricity flowing to them.

 Once you’ve confirmed that the power is off, remove the screws holding the switch to the junction box and pull it out so you can access the electrical wires.
 Most smart switches require four wires to operate, including a “neutral” wire which should be colored white or gray.
-The neutral wire carries power back to the circuit breaker panel to complete the circuit, so despite its innocuous-sounding name, an electrified neutral can shock you if current is flowing through it.
+The neutral wire carries power back to the circuit breaker panel to complete the circuit, so despite its innocuous-sounding name, an electrified neutral can shock you.
 If your wiring doesn’t include a neutral wire, your choice of smart switch will be limited (more on that in a bit).

 Installing a smart switch